erikajane/Predicting_Stock_With_Twitter_Sentiment/README.md

 # Results

-After running the models it was clear that this was best kept as a classification problem; __will the stock open at a higher price than today's close?__
+After running the models it was clear that this was best kept as a classification problem; __Will the stock open tomorrow at a higher price than today's close?__

-Using a SARIMAX model
+Using a SARIMAX model each sentiment feauture was used as an exogenous factor to predict the difference between the opening price and the prior day's closing price (open_close_diff) and whether that difference would be positive or negative (pos_neg).

+## The Best Model

+Model: ARIMAX(open_close_diff, sentiment_1), order =(3,1,4)
+Predict that the stock will open tomorrow at a lower price than today’s closing price:
+Precision: 0.47457627
+Predict that the stock will open tomorrow at the same price as today’s closing price:
+Precision: 0.0
+Predict that the stock will open tomorrow at a higher price than today’s closing price:
+Precision: 0.54054054
+Out of the 37 times the
+model predicted that there would be an increase from one day’s closing price and the following day’s opening price, it was correct 20 times

 Predict that the stock will open tomorrow at a higher price than today’s closing price:
 Precision: 0.54054054